Two-Factor Authentication (2FA)

 Is Two-Factor Authentication Required?

-2FA is strongly recommended for all REACH admin accounts, but is not currently required by REACH.
+2FA is strongly recommended for all REACH admin accounts.

 However, you as an organization, can choose to Require all admins within your organization to use two factor authentication by checking the box under Settings > Account Rules > Security.